Matthew Williams (designer): Dior

 At Dior, Kim Jones, the artistic director for men's wear, invited Williams to collaborate on accessories for the Spring-Summer 2019 collection.
 Williams brought his brutalist industrial aesthetic to selected pieces through a utility buckle inspired by a rollercoaster ride at Six Flags amusement park.
 On the men's wear runway, the buckle cropped up on belts, caps and backpacks.

 Nike

-In January 2020 Matthew Williams’ collection for Nike was released:
+In January 2020 Matthew Williams' collection for Nike was released:

 Moncler

-In February 2020, 1017 ALYX 9SM teamed up with Moncler for its Genius lines, combining his iconic tactical aesthetic with Moncler's boundary pushing outerwear.
+In February 2020, 1017 ALYX 9SM teamed up with Moncler for its Genius lines.

 Louisahhh

-In November 2021, 1017 ALYX 9SM teamed up with the Paris-based DJ, Louisahhh, to design a t-shirt to promote Louisahhh's new album, ‘The Practice of Freedom’.
+In November 2021, 1017 ALYX 9SM teamed up with the Paris-based DJ Louisahhh to design a t-shirt to promote Louisahhh's new album, The Practice of Freedom.

 XIN

 In March 2021, XIN announced a collaboration with 1017 ALYX 9SM.

 Givenchy

 In June 2020, Williams was appointed Creative Director of Givenchy collections for women and men, launching his first collection in December 2020.
+In November 2023, Williams' departure from Givenchy at the end of the year was announced.